cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 Once an interchain account is registered on the host chain a controller chain can begin sending instructions (messages) to the host chain to control the account.

-1. The controller chain calls `TrySendTx` and passes message(s) that will be executed on the host side by the associated interchain account (determined by the controller side port identifier)
+1. The controller chain calls `SendTx` and passes message(s) that will be executed on the host side by the associated interchain account (determined by the controller side port identifier)

 Cosmos SDK pseudo-code example: